 consults mental health experts

-this had also been stipulated to the distributors at the time of its classification.
-But by the May of 1992, Electric Pictures had for some time been requesting that Ferman take another look at the film with the view to it receiving a home video rating;
+indeed, this had also been stipulated to the distributors at the time of its classification.
+But by the May of 1992, Electric Pictures had for some time been requesting that Ferman take another look at the film with the view to it receiving a home

-opinions varied, with some examiners arguing that the UK cinema version was acceptable for home video, whilst others suggested making further cuts.
-In the end, the decision was made to make additional cuts in order to make the film safe for
+July.
+Again opinions varied, with some examiners arguing that the UK cinema version was acceptable for home video, whilst others suggested making further cuts.
+In the end, the decision was made to make additional cuts in order to make the film safe

 Cut Scenes: BBFC VHS Cuts: TV salesman